CNC Programming | What is CNC Programming? | Autodesk

 Discover the ten most common types of fixturing and what type of fixturing is best for your milling project in this CNC fixturing overview.

-Autodesk Fusion 360 – is a cloud-based 3D modelling, CAD, CAM, CAM, and PCB software platform for product design and manufacturing.
+Autodesk Fusion – is a cloud-based 3D modeling, CAD, CAM, CAM, and PCB software platform for product design and manufacturing.
 It provides integrated CAD and CAM, CNC programming tools for 2D, 2.5D, 3-axis, 3+2, and 5-axis machining solutions.
-A range of subscription options exist, including a free option for personal use, a commercial subscription, and a range of Extensions, to unlock additional technology to meet the needs of more advanced applications.
+A range of subscription options exist, including a free option for personal use, a commercial subscription, and a range of Extensions to unlock additional technology to meet the needs of more advanced applications.

 1) Manual data input (MDI) – where a skilled operator will manually enter the various M-codes and G-codes to define the NC program.
 This kind of programming is best suited to simple parts.